 - Load Hands Outside Toe Line

-Loading hands outside the toe line is a common strategy to shorten the swing.
+Loading hands outside the toe line (between the plate and the line made between the toes) is a strategy to shorten the swing.
 Little if any inward turn is utilized.
 Hands move to 4+ ball distance from the rear shoulder, locating the hands outside the toe line.
-For the developing hitter, loading hands in this manner, inward toward the plate, can create issues:

 - Load Hands On Toe Line